roaked/roaked.github.io/content/_index.md

 ![Me41](https://live.staticflickr.com/65535/53352035229_f9204869a6_c.jpg)

 Although work is a significant part of my life, it's not my whole world.
 I love hitting the slopes for some mountain sports and taking time for winter activities.
 Running, though, that's my serious addiction — a peaceful getaway from the constant social interaction, despite my talkative nature.
 I mean, I can dive into conversations spanning politics, philosophy, or the fascinating realms of geology for hours — really, I could talk endlessly.
-Since most of these activities are kind of solitary, a valuable lesson I've learned over time is to cherish the peace I find in these moments, enjoying the tranquility they bring to me.
+However, since most of these activities are kind of solitary, a valuable lesson I've learned over time is to cherish the peace I find in these moments, enjoying the tranquility that comes with them.

 ![123e](https://live.staticflickr.com/65535/53351935583_2203c22f2f_c.jpg)